 An Artists Daily Practice

-Since returning to the practice of acting full time, I’m finding that information I’ve picked up on my journey is all scales_modesstarting to come together in new ways, and that I’m a more disciplined and serious actor than I was when I decided to become a serious, disciplined actor.
+Since returning to the practice of acting full time, I’m finding that information I’ve picked up on my journey is all starting to come together in new ways, and that I’m a more disciplined and serious actor than I was when I decided to become a serious, disciplined actor.
 What tipped me off?
 Daily Practice.

 My master teacher Philip Meister had a clear idea about actor training and he put it this way,